garden-io/garden/docs/reference/module-types/maven-container.md

 ### `module.jdkVersion`
 [module](#module) > jdkVersion

-The Java version to run
+The JDK version to use.

 | Type | Required |
 | ---- | -------- |